Kovnir/FastTweener/README.md

 rigidbody.TweenRotate(vectorTo, duration);
 ```

-All extensions methods made without closure and don't allocate memory too.
+All extension methods made without closure and don't allocate memory too.

-When you create a Tween it will play automatically.
+When you create a Tween it will start to play automatically.

-Each method has required parametrs:
+Each method has required parameters:
 ```c#
 T endValue              //finish value of tween.
 Vector3 or float depends on method float duration          //duration of Tween in seconds